uea-teaching/pecha-kucha/slides/slides.md

 ::: notes
 To wrap up the presentation, I will mention that I did NOT use PowerPoint.
-I can't use powerpoint - the amount of buttons fills me with anxiety at hte very sight of them.
+I can't use powerpoint - the amount of buttons fills me with anxiety at the very sight of them.
-In fact, powerpoint fails to provide the tools I need - it does not have a means for showing source code, or a standard way of showing equations.
+Worse, powerpoint fails to provide the tools I need - it does not have a means for showing source code, or a standard way of showing equations.
 I prefer to write my material in a plain text format that anyone can view or edit.
-I have made all my code available at the link so you can see for yourself.
+As such, I have made all my code available at the link so you can see for yourself.
 :::